zephyrproject-rtos/zephyr/boards/arm/adafruit_itsybitsy_nrf52840/doc/index.rst

 Testing LEDs and buttons on the Adafruit ItsyBitsy nRF52840 Express
 *******************************************************************
-The :ref:`button-sample` sample lets you test the buttons (switches) and the red LED.
+The :zephyr:code-sample:`button` sample lets you test the buttons (switches) and the red LED.
-The :ref:`blinky-sample` sample lets you test the red LED.
+The :zephyr:code-sample:`blinky` sample lets you test the red LED.

 The DotStar LED has been implemented as a SPI device and can be tested with the :ref:`led_apa102_sample` sample application.